PhilShea/binfunest/README.md

 <!-- badges: end -->

 The goal of B2BQ is to simplify the estimation of offsets and Back-to-Back “Q” for communications systems.
-Also eases maximum likelihood estimation of any function generating binomial probabilities.
+The package also provides theoretical performance equations for many common modulation schemes, and eases maximum likelihood estimation of any function generating binomial probabilities.

 ## Installation